-This report is one of two NBS research reports describing models for assessing the cost and the benefits of implementation of noise control requirements in building codes.
-The research leading to this report was conducted by the Building Acoustics Group in the Center for Building Technology, National Engineering Laboratory of the National Bureau of Standards.
+This report is one of two NBS research reports describing models for assessing the cost and the banafits of implementation of noise control requirements in building codes.
+The cost model is described in NBSIR 81-2366, "Method for Assessing Costs of Noise Control Requirements in Multifamily Residential and Educational Buildings."
+The research leading to the present report was conducted by the Building Acoustics Group in the Center for Building Technology, National Engineering Laboratory of the National Bureau of Standards.
 This research was sponsored by the U.S. Environmental Protection Agency, Office of Noise Abatement and Control (ONAC) under Interagency Agreement No. AD-13-F-1-507-0, "Model Building Code Benefits Study" dated February 1981.